 Riparian Buffer Restoration

 Instrumentation was installed in a brand new riparian buffer zone.
-The goal of this node is to document the songs of present species over the years as the stream corridor is allowed to grow into a healthy ecosystem.
+The goal of this station is to document the songs of present species over the years as the stream corridor is allowed to grow into a healthy ecosystem.

 This is a pilot test for sustainable solar power.
 If the solar equipment in use there can successfully power the instrumentation over a trial period, then it can be used in more research sites.